Summary: A Treatise Concerning the Principles of Human Knowledge

 Berkeley gives an example: if one sees an Object extended, coloured, and moved

-, the mind distinguishes this compound object into simple ideas and does frame the abstract Ideas of Extension, Colour, and Motion
+, the mind breaks this compound object down into simple ideas and does frame the abstract Ideas of Extension, Colour, and Motion

 3. He specifies: